AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 generation (K80s), use ``--constraint='kepler'`` or only Pascal or Volta generations with ``--constraint='pascal|volta'`` (Remember to use the quotes since ``|`` is the shell pipe)

+There is a ``gpushort`` partition with a time limit of 4 hours that often has space (like with other partitions, this is automatically selected for short jobs).
+As of early 2022, it has four Tesla P100 cards in it (view with ``slurm partitions | grep gpushort``).
+If you are doing testing and development and these GPUs meet your needs, you may be able to test much faster here.